Ann & Chuck Dever Regional Park - Englewood, Englewood FL

 Saturday, February 28th, 2026

 We truly ARE in a race to conserve.
-More than 1,000 people are now moving to Florida each and every day and hundreds to thousands of acres of land are being completely clear cut and scraped away, not just locally in our neighborhoods, but Statewide, to accommodate our growing population daily: this displaces and threatens the very being of our wildlife, endangered species, native plants and trees at the same time.
-Slowly but surely, our local natural biodiversity is being erased.
+More than 1,000 people are moving to Florida each day, leading to hundreds to thousands of acres being clear cut and scraped to accommodate our growing population.
+This threatens wildlife, endangered species, and native plants while erasing our local biodiversity.

-If you’d like to provide the gift of an additional donation in support of our mission as well, please also visit the Donate tab of this website.
+If you'd like to provide additional support, please visit the Donate tab on our website.

 Course Map